tusen-ai/naive-ui/src/popselect/demos/enUS/slot.demo.md

 # Slot

-Is there anybody who needs slot on a select menu?
+Is there anybody who needs slots in a select menu?

 ```html
 <n-popselect v-model:value="value" :options="[]" trigger="click">